vivek7266/vivek7266.github.io/aboutme.md

 - Led the development of android app at Axero Solutions for local municipality grievance redressal system.
 - Spent 8 years in a boarding school in the Himalayas!

-Currently, I am working on agent based Retrieval Augmented Generation using Large Language Models to solve for contextual search and knowledge generation.
+Currently, I am building data platform and AI powered Research Solutions for Portfolio Managers at Blackrock supplementing their research with Alternative Data and innovative knowledge generation using AI.

 Size of the companies I have worked at: